ide8/tacotron2/README.md

 ```bash
 docker ps
 ```
-Select container id of image with tag `taco` and log into container:
+Select container id of image with tag `taco` and log into container with:
 ```
 docker exec -it container_id bash
 ```